quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint measures the delays intentionally introduced between when an ACK-eliciting packet is received and the corresponding acknowledgment is sent.
 The endpoint encodes this delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see {{frame-ack}}).
-This allows the receiver of the ACK to adjust for any intentional delays, which is important for delayed acknowledgements, when estimating the path RTT.
+This allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a better estimate of the path RTT when acknowledgments are delayed.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
 An endpoint MUST NOT include delays that is does not control when populating the Ack Delay field in an ACK frame.

 An endpoint MUST NOT excessively delay acknowledgements of ack-eliciting packets.
 An endpoint commits to a maximum delay using the max_ack_delay transport parameter; see {{transport-parameter-definitions}}.  max_ack_delay implies an explicit contract: an endpoint promises to never delay acknowledgments of an ack-eliciting packet by more than the indicated value.
-If it does, any excess accrues to the RTT estimate and could result in spurious retransmissions from the peer.
+If it does, any excess accrues to the RTT estimate and could result in delayed retransmissions from the peer.
 For Initial and Handshake packets, a max_ack_delay of 0 is used.

 ### ACK Frames and Packet Protection